 The goal of the ULM Title IV-E Child Welfare Information Project is to ensure the preparation of future graduates for competent practice in Child Protection, Family Services, Foster Care, Adoptions and/or Home Development.
-The ULM Project is one of seven Universities in Louisiana, contracted by the Office of Community Services (OCS) in a statewide agency/university partnership established in 1995 to achieve this goal.
+The ULM Project is one of seven Universities in Louisiana, contracted by the Louisiana Department of Children and Family Services (DCFS) in a statewide agency/university partnership established in 1995 to achieve this goal.

 To attract and prepare potential employees for a career in public child welfare in